Jeremy Bentham: Notes

-Posthumous publications
+Collections

 On his death, Bentham left manuscripts amounting to an estimated 30 million words, which are now largely held by University College London's Special Collections (c.
 60,000 manuscript folios) and the British Library (c.
 15,000 folios).
 University College London also holds a collection of c.500 books either by, about, or owned by Jeremy Bentham.
+Other material held by UCL includes a list of common subjects (likely by Bentham).

 Bowring (1838–1843)

 John Bowring, the young radical writer who had been Bentham's intimate friend and disciple, was appointed his literary executor and charged with the task of preparing a collected edition of his works.
 This appeared in 11 volumes in 1838–1843.
 Bowring based much of his edition on previously published texts (including those of Dumont) rather than Bentham's own manuscripts, and elected not to publish Bentham's works on religion at all.
 The edition was described by the Edinburgh Review on first publication as "incomplete, incorrect and ill-arranged", and has since been repeatedly criticised both for its omissions and for errors of detail; while Bowring's memoir of Bentham's life included in volumes 10 and 11 was described by Sir Leslie Stephen as "one of the worst biographies in the language".
 Nevertheless, Bowring's remained the standard edition of most of Bentham's writings for over a century, and is still only partially superseded: it includes such interesting writings on international (Note: a word Bentham himself coined) relations as Bentham's A Plan for an Universal and Perpetual Peace written 1786–89, which forms part IV of the Principles of International Law.